Jenny-Smolenksy/speech-rate-client/README.md

 **********************************************************************************************

-you can also use: https://speech-rate.firebaseapp.com/ to see the project.
+you can also go to: https://speech-rate.firebaseapp.com/ to see the project.

 **********************************************************************************************